This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 Normal VHIT in man with acoustic for about 20 years Large acoustic neurinoma in man with normal VHIT.

-We have encountered patients with large acoustic neurinoma's, with absolutely normal VHIT tests.
-This man has only a small amount of clinical findings -- and in spite of this substantial size mass (clearly a tumor).
+Even worse, we have encountered patients with large acoustic neurinoma's, with absolutely normal VHIT tests.
+This man above has only a small amount of clinical findings -- and in spite of this substantial size mass (clearly a tumor), gradually enlarging over 2 decades.
 The images above show that VHIT is not a "screening" test for acoustic neurinomas (sadly).
+I suppose nobody is perfect, and that is certainly not true for VHIT.
+VHIT can mislead you by being normal, when there are huge structural lesions.
+In other words, it is not 100% sensitive.

 Mysterious vestibular disorders